 The PJ and RPS

-Home of The Pharmaceutical Journal, Clinical Pharmacist and Tomorrow’s Pharmacist, all published by RPS, are updated daily with authoritative content on global pharmacy and pharmaceutical science.
+Published by us, The Pharmaceutical Journal (now including Clinical Pharmacist) is updated online daily with authoritative content on global pharmacy and pharmaceutical science.

 The Pharmaceutical Journal covers news, analysis, features, opinion, learning and careers articles, providing insight and knowledge about drugs, pharmacy practice, medicines use and healthcare policy in the context of the pharmacy profession and pharmaceutical science.

-And don't forget to download the PJ app (available on both Android and iPhone) which provides convenient access to content even when you're offline.
+And don't forget to download the PJ app (available on both Android and iPhone) for easy access to content even when you're offline.

-Clinical Pharmacist is a monthly, peer-reviewed journal that provides authoritative resources on the clinical management of disease in relation to medicines and up-to-date information about advances in pharmacy and drug development.
+Clinical Pharmacist, now integrated with the PJ, provides authoritative resources on the clinical management of disease in relation to medicines and up-to-date information about advances in pharmacy and drug development.
 It publishes review articles, perspectives, evidence-based CPD articles and practice reports on topics from drug discovery to clinical pharmacology and pharmacy.